Frozen Watermelon: The Easiest Popsicle Ever

 Cut watermelon into slices, trim off the rind, insert stick, freeze.
 No sugar or anything else added (except the popsicle stick, of course).

-And do check out my other frozen watermelon recipes.
+Check out my other frozen watermelon recipes.
 These ones are not kid-friendly but are just as refreshing:

 Frozen Watermelon Wine Slush